Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Results

-The results of the free-flyer and spacecraft proximity operation scenarios are summarized in Tables~\ref{tab:summary_ff_pre_scp} and \ref{tab:summary_rpod_pre_scp}, respectively.
-In these tables, the reported success rate corresponds to the semantic compliance associated with each text command, as defined in the previous section.
+Using the definitions of semantic correctness in Sec.~\ref{sec:ff_behav_pattern} and Sec.~\ref{sec:rpod_behav_pattern}, Tables~\ref{tab:summary_ff_pre_scp} and~\ref{tab:summary_rpod_pre_scp} summarize statistical semantic correctness and safety (feasibility) of the generated trajectories for the free-flyer and spacecraft proximity operation scenarios, respectively. $q$ denotes the tolerance factors for the waypoint domain, defined in Eqs.~\eqref{eq:rpod_wyp_dom} and \eqref{eq:rpod_wyp_dom_dlam}.
+In these tables, the reported success rate corresponds to the semantic correctness associated with each input command, as defined in the previous section.
 Furthermore, Fig.~\ref{fig:constr_ws_traj} presents the distribution of the cumulative constraint violation (cf. Eq.~\eqref{eq:ctg}) of the generated trajectories based on the unseen commands and command templates, denoted as $c_1$.

-The free-flyer scenario examines the trajectory generation both with seen and unseen commands in the dataset, along with unseen problem scenarios (i.e., initial state and waypoint position).
-The results show that trajectories generated by the transformer exhibit strong semantic adherence across all behavior modes.
+The free-flyer scenario examines trajectory generation both with seen and unseen commands in the dataset, along with unseen problem scenarios (i.e., initial state and waypoint position).
+The results show that trajectories generated by the transformer exhibit strong semantic correctness across all behavior modes.
 For several difficult initializations, particularly when the free-flyer’s starting position lies along the Line-of-Sight (LOS) to the goal or to the added waypoint, the CVX warm-start often becomes infeasible, with the issue appearing most prominently in Behaviors 4 and 5 (cf. Fig.~\ref{fig:constr_ws_traj_ff}).
-In contrast, the trajectories of SAGES-WS have a significantly higher likelihood of producing safe and semantically consistent trajectories without requiring additional refinement.
-Also, according to Fig.~\ref{fig:constr_ws_traj_ff}, the transformer produces consistently lower violation magnitudes across all Behaviors, with a large mass concentrated at zero, indicating that the majority of warm-start trajectories are already achieving collision avoidance.
+In contrast, the trajectories of SAGES-WS have a significantly higher likelihood of producing safe and semantically correct trajectories without requiring additional refinement.
+Also, according to Fig.~\ref{fig:constr_ws_traj_ff}, the transformer produces consistently lower violation magnitudes across all behaviors, with a large mass concentrated at zero, indicating that the majority of warm-start trajectories are already achieving collision avoidance.